 The Purpose of the Martyrdom of Jesus

-Since the days when the Christ Jesus walked the earth, some of his followers understood him more than others, and some were not able to understand him at all.
-Those who called him the Mashiach Yeshuah ben Joseph understood that he was a son of man in the Jewish tradition, but few if any of his followers understood that he was not merely a spiritually anointed son of man and Mashiach (Messiah or Christus), but also the world Avatar for the age he ushered in -- the age that is now passing.
+Since the days when Jesus of Nazareth walked the earth, some of his followers understood him more than others, and some were not able to understand him at all.
+Those who called him the Mashiach Yeshuah ben Yosef understood that he was a son of man in the Jewish tradition, but few if any of his followers understood that he was not merely a spiritually anointed son of man and Mashiach (Messiah or Christus), but also the world Avatar for the age he ushered in -- the age that is now passing.

 Today, few Christians understand that, because by the middle of the first century, not many decades after the death of Jesus, most Christians were led to believe in myths that had been created about him, and one of those myths was about why Jesus willingly sacrificed his life and martyred himself.

 Fortunately, good Christians understand the core universal teachings of Jesus around the prophecy that the humble and meek shall inherit the earth by abiding by the Golden Rule.
 Unfortunately, these days good Christians, being humble and meek, are drowned out by loud, proud and militant hypocrites who aggressively follow the ways and doctrines of patriarchs who have masqueraded as Christians but were not.
 For as history reveals, during the passing age they have wreaked havoc on earth seeking and fighting for wealth, power, and domain.

 Hypocrites have gotten away with it, and still get away with it, because Christianity as we know it is not what Jesus of Nazareth intended and it contains false doctrines and myths.
 And Jesus knew it would.
 He predicted it, which is why he said many hypocrites would now be claiming to do "many wonderful works in the name of the Lord," when they actually serve Mammon, not God.